ymirapp/docs/docs/reference/ymir-cli.md

 ##### `--serverless`

-Create an Aurora serverless database cluster.
-(Overrides all other options.)
+Create an Aurora serverless database cluster for the selected database engine.

+This creates an `aurora-mysql` cluster when `--engine=mysql` is selected and an `aurora-postgresql` cluster when `--engine=postgresql` is selected.
+Serverless database clusters are private, can't be created using the `--public` option, and don't use the `--storage` option.

 ##### `--storage=STORAGE`